hankbao/libreboot/docs/archive_old.md

 -   Documentation: removed useless links to pictures of keyboard layouts and unmodified layouts.
 -   Removed all unused fonts from dejavu-fonts-ttf-2.34/ directory
--   \'buildrom-withgrub\' script: updated it to create 2 sets of ROMs for each system: one with text-mode, one with coreboot framebuffer.
+-   'buildrom-withgrub' script: updated it to create 2 sets of ROMs for each system: one with text-mode, one with coreboot framebuffer.
 -   Documentation: updated \#rom to reflect the above
 -   Deleted unused README and COPYING file from main directory